 WASDkeys and rotated by clicking the scene while moving the mouse around.

-Edit/Editor preferences/Performance in the UE editor and disable Use less CPU when in background.
+Use less CPU when in background.

-make commands available.
+Other make commands

 ||Prints all available commands.|